ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Issues

+- By adding `spring-native` and `spring-cloud-schema-registry-client` dependencies, the default response of the controller endpoints are in `XML` format.

 - After building successfully the `user-service` docker native image, the following exception is thrown at runtime.
 It's related to `Zipkin`
   ```
   ERROR [user-service,,] 1 --- [           main] o.s.boot.SpringApplication               : Application run failed